Most people have some difficulty in charging more money for what they sell.

 What people say when I tell them to increase their prices

-Here are some of the things people have said to me about why their prices are lower than I think they should be:
+Here are some of the things people have told me about why their prices are lower than I think they should be:

 “I don’t think my customers would like that.”